VisionLabs/FaceEngineExamples/example2/README.md

 # Example 2
 ## What it does
-This example demonstrates how to use the MTCNN detector and to estimate a face attributes, quality and eye on an image.
+This example demonstrates how to use the MTCNN detector and to estimate a face attributes, quality, eye and head pose on an image.

 ## Prerequisites
 *As said in the introduction page, this repository doesn't provide SDK headers, libraries and tools;